PAIR-code/lit/documentation/components.md

 To support this method, your model needs to return the gradients and embeddings needed for grad-dot-input, and also to *accept* modified embeddings as input.

-*   The model output should be as for grad-dot-input.
+*   The model output should be as for grad-dot-input, plus `grad_target_field_key` must be set to the name of a label field from the input.
 *   The model should have an [optional input](./api.md#optional-inputs) of type `TokenEmbeddings` with the same name as the output `TokenEmbeddings` field (see [type system conventions](./api.md#conventions)), which will be used to feed in the interpolated inputs as arrays of shape `<float>[num_tokens, emb_dim]`.
-*   The model should have an additional field ("grad_class", below) which is used to pin the gradients to a particular target class.
-This is necessary because we want to integrate gradients with respect to a single target
-    $\hat{y}$, but the argmax prediction may change over the integration path.
-    This field can be any type, though for classification models it is typically a `CategoryLabel`.
-The value of this on the original input (usually, the argmax class) is stored and fed back in to the model during integration.
-    This field should be present as optional in the input spec (see below), and the name of the field should be referenced by the `grad_target_field_key` attribute of the `TokenGradients` field.

 An example spec would look like: